mikahado/the-remind-notation/README.md

 TRN is intended for musicians who have already learned a song and seek a compact reminder of its structure during performance or rehearsal.

-## FAQs

-**Q: How is PRON different from other musical notation?**
-A: PRON omits time and dynamic indicators, focusing solely on chord and structure reminders.
-It encourages musicians to inject their personal interpretation into the performance, making it ideal for jam sessions.